General Terms and Conditions

 13. Rights of use

-Insofar as Valentin transfers or delivers software or other goods and/or services which are protected by intellectual property rights including copyright (hereinafter referred to collectively as “Items”), the following shall apply:
+Insofar as Valentin transfers or delivers software or other services which are protected by intellectual property rights or copyright (hereinafter referred to collectively as “Items”), the following shall apply:

 13.2 Reservation of consent.
 Without Valentin’s prior written consent, the Customer

-(ii) shall not, if the Item is software, translate, process, adjust or otherwise modify the said software, and in particular shall not undertake, or cause to be undertaken, any reverse engineering or decompiling, unless it is necessary to establish interoperability with other programs; in this case, however, the provisions contained in the Customer’s rights governing defects must be taken into account;
+(ii) shall not, if the Item is software, translate, process, adjust or otherwise modify the said software, and in particular shall not undertake, or cause to be undertaken, any reverse engineering or decompiling, unless it is necessary to establish interoperability with other programs; in this case, the Customer may decompile the interface information within the scope of § 69e UrhG, provided that it has informed Valentin in writing of its intention and has unsuccessfully requested the surrender of the necessary interface information with a notice period of two weeks.

 13.3 Transfer of rights of use.
-The Customer shall supply or transfer the Items (particularly software) to third parties only as a complete entity, while at the same time desisting fully and finally from its own use of the said Items.
-Should the Item(s) concerned be software, the transfer of rights in or to the software shall in addition require transfer of the registration number of the software from the Customer to the third party.
-Transfer of Items shall in any case require written consent by Valentin.
-Valentin shall give this consent if the Customer submits a written declaration by the third party, in which the latter agrees vis-à-vis Valentin to comply with the terms and conditions of use and transfer governing the said Items and if the Customer guarantees Valentin in writing that it has transferred the Items, or all original copies of the Items, to the third party, and has deleted all copies thereof which it has made himself.
+After full payment and settlement of all outstanding claims in connection with the license to be transferred, the Customer may uniformly and permanently transfer or pass on to a third party the software acquired from Valentin as it was transferred to it, including the user documentation.
+In this case, the Customer shall completely and permanently cease using the software, remove all copies of the software from its computers and delete all copies located on other data carriers or hand them over to Valentin.
+Insofar as Valentin's software is concerned, the transfer of the rights of use also requires the transfer of the registration number of the software from the Customer to the third party.
+The transfer of the software shall in any case require the written consent of Valentin.
+Valentin shall grant such consent if the Customer submits a written declaration of the third party in which the third party undertakes vis-à-vis Valentin to comply with the terms and conditions of use and transfer agreed with respect to the software and if the Customer assures Valentin in writing that it has transferred the software to the third party and has deleted all copies made by itself.

-13.5 Multiple uses of software.
+13.4 Multiple use of software.
 The Customer shall be entitled to such use of the software as exceeds the contractually granted rights of use only following written consent by Valentin.
-In the case of multiple uses without consent, Valentin shall be entitled to charge the sum due for such further use (including use in the past) in the form of damages.
+In the case of multiple use without consent, Valentin shall be entitled to charge the sum due for such further use (including use in the past) in the form of damages.

-13.6 Third Party standard software.
-Insofar as third party’s standard software constitutes an integral part of the Contract, delivery or transfer shall be made overridingly, and if necessary by way of supplement, on the basis of the separate terms and conditions (of license) of the third party.
+13.5 Third Party standard software.
+Insofar as third party standard software constitutes an integral part of the Contract, delivery or transfer shall be made overridingly, and if necessary additionally, on the basis of the separate (license) conditions of the third party.

-13.7 Open-source software.
-Insofar as open-source software is an integral part of the Item, delivery or transfer shall be made overridingly, if necessary by way of supplement, on the basis of the applicable open-source software licenses.
+13.6 Open-source software.
+Insofar as open-source software is an integral part of the Item, delivery or transfer shall be made overridingly, if necessary additionally, on the basis of the applicable open-source software licenses.

 14. Reservation of title and of rights

 Valentin shall retain title and all rights to be granted until full discharge of the payment owed under the respective Contract.
 Until full payment has been made, all rights shall be granted only provisionally and shall be freely revocable by Valentin at any time.
-Should Valentin assert this reservation of title, the Customer’s right to use the goods and/or services, particularly the software, shall expire.
-In this case, the copy of the software supplied by Valentin to the Customer, including the documents pertaining thereto, must be returned to Valentin.
-All copies of software made by the Customer must be deleted.
+Should Valentin assert this reservation of title, the Customer’s right to use the services, particularly the software, shall expire.
+In this case, the copy of the software supplied by Valentin to the Customer, including the documents pertaining thereto, must be returned to Valentin or their destruction or deletion must be assured in writing.
+All copies of software made by the Customer must be deleted, and the deletion must be assured to Valentin in writing.

 15. Intellectual Property rights of third parties

-15.1 Should a third party assert claims against the Customer deriving from intellectual property rights including copyrights with regard to goods and/or services supplied by Valentin, the Customer shall inform Valentin thereof in writing immediately and in full.
-In this case, the Customer shall give Valentin the requisite and appropriate information required for legal defense or out-of-court settlement.
+15.1 Should a third party assert claims against the Customer deriving from intellectual property rights including copyrights with regard to services supplied by Valentin, the Customer shall inform Valentin thereof in writing immediately and in full.

-15.2 Valentin shall defend the Customer at its own expense against claims brought by third parties deriving from the breach of an intellectual property right including copyright by the use of Valentin’s software in accordance with the Contract and reimburse the Customer for costs and damages imposed on him by a court or contained in a settlement previously approved by Valentin, provided the Customer (i) informs Valentin immediately and in writing that such claims have been brought, and (ii) all means of defense and settlement negotiations shall remain reserved on Valentin’s part.
-The Customer shall support Valentin thereby.
+15.2 Valentin shall defend the Customer at its own expense against claims brought by third parties deriving from the breach of an intellectual property right or copyright by the use of Valentin’s software in accordance with the Contract and reimburse the Customer for costs and damages imposed on him by a court or contained in a settlement previously approved by Valentin, provided the Customer

 16. Rights in case of defects; notices of defects